techlahoma/oklathon/README.md

   - To do during Oklathon: Create an updated version of the game
 - [ThunderPlains 2024](https://github.com/techlahoma/thunderplains-2024)
   - Website for [ThunderPlains](https://thunderplainsconf.com/) conference
-  - To do during Oklathon: Create placeholder website for 2024
+  - To do during Oklathon: Create [placeholder website](https://github.com/techlahoma/thunderplains-2024/issues/1) for 2024
-- Oklahoma earthquakes (no project or repo yet)
-  - Analysis or visualization of Oklahoma earthquakes
-  - [Oklahoma Geological Survey Earthquake Catalog Download Tool](https://ogsweb.ou.edu/eq_catalog/) and [USGS Earthquake Catalog API](https://earthquake.usgs.gov/fdsnws/event/1/) might be useful
 - [WebSync](https://github.com/jtsmedley/WebSync)
   - Simple URL download tool that creates a local repo of remote content
   - Explores bash for Prototyping, ndJSON for Config Files, ETag(s) for Caching, and JavaScript (CLI, Async Promises, Caching).